rogerburton/curiosity/content/documentation/scenarios.md

 One the main goal of Curiosity is to precisely describe its behavior in terms of test scenarios.
-To do so, Curiosity supports running scripts: they are textual sequences of commands that mimic closly what can be done through the web interface.
+To do so, Curiosity supports running scripts: they are textual sequences of commands that mimic closely what can be done through the web interface.

-As part of its test suite, a collection of scenarios are run and their results are compared to known sources of truth, called "golden files".
+As part of Curiosity's test suite, a collection of scenarios are run and their results are compared to known sources of truth, called "golden files".
 This makes sure that, as scenarios are created, and as Curiosity evolves, the system continues to work as expected, and few bugs can be introduced inadvertantly.

 # Example data